Meet the camera tech that’s powering modern sports

 Sports technology has gone through a purple patch within the past decade.
 Professional teams and official bodies are now opening up their games to tech, arming them with more data than ever before.

-The NRL have invested in a high-tech video referee system
+The NRL has invested in a high-tech video referee system

 The National Rugby League, the chief body of Australian rugby league, have recently spent huge amounts of money on their ‘NRL Bunker’ which equips video referees with masses of data.
 The bunker is kitted out with 57 monitors, 20 racks of servers, and can access 20 HD video feeds of games direct from the stadium.